sparkle-project/sparkle-project.github.io/documentation/programmatic-setup/index.md

      */
     // This constructor initializes the updater,
-    // and takes care of connecting the check for updates action and updating its enabled state Updater(QAction *checkForUpdatesAction);
+    // and takes care of connecting the check for updates action and updating its enabled state
+    // Note: this must be called on the main thread Updater(QAction *checkForUpdatesAction);

 private slots: